erickveg/CSE130_BYUI/DataStructuresTutorial/3_trees.md

 Recursion is a technique used in programming to call a function inside the same function.
 It is used for procesess that require to follow the same logic but with different inputs provided each time the function is called.

 Recursion and trees are good friends.
-Since inserting and traversing a tree is a repetitive process of comparing and taking different paths, recursion is the best technique to accomplish this purpose.
+Since inserting and traversing a tree is a repetitive process of comparing and taking different paths, recursion is the best technique to accomplish this extenuating task.

 Let's analyze the following block of code: